muhammetkocak0/STM32_LIN_API/README.md

 - **Send LIN Frames:** Transmit LIN frames over the UART interface with calculated checksum, just pass data and uart channel
 - **Process Received LIN Frames:** Extract and process data from received LIN frames.

-Note: Features will be added
+Note: More features will be added

 ## Usage